Finishing your senior year of high school and thinking about starting a career in welding in Texas?

 Advanced AWS Welder Certifications

-All other AWS certifications have some level of prerequisites, such as education and work experience.
+All other AWS certifications have some prerequisites, such as education and work experience.

 For example, once you have two years of welding experience alongside a GED, you could be qualified to take the Certified Associate Welding Inspector (CAWI) exam.

-No objectively “best” welding certification exists, because each one may offer its own career opportunities.
-The AWS offers multiple types of advanced certification for welders to choose their own path of certification and specialty.
+No objectively “best” welding certification exists, because each one may offer its career opportunities.
+AWS provides multiple types of advanced certification for welders to choose their own path of certification and specialty.

-2. How Do I Become a Certified Welder in Texas?
+2. How to Get a Welding Certificate in Texas?